sunnnnny484/CppND-Capstone-Snake-Game/README.md

 ## New features
 * Enter player's name at the beginning and stored player's data, including name and score, in the file scoreboard.txt
 * Pause game when pressing ESC button, after that select 1 of 2 options: resume or exit
+* Play snake game with 2 player, game will end when a snake bite the other
+* Spawning multiple foods using a child thread

 ## Satified Requirements
 1. Loop, Functions, I/O